 I went a little early, while they were setting up.
 The musicians play from the center of the inside room.
 The place is authentic 1960s, which somehow works so perfectly with the jazz and cocktails.
-As you can see, the inside is spacious, you can watch the musicians perform, and it's a perfect choice activity for a rainy evening.
+As you can see, the inside is spacious, you can watch the musicians perform, and it's a perfect choice activity for any evening, including rainy ones.

 This evening was lovely however, ever so slightly hazy, but cool with a soft breeze.
 And so we chose to sit outside.
 We took a table near the fence, to have an unobstructed view of the lake.
 I started with an Americano to drink.
 Campari with vermouth and a bit of soda, twist of orange.
 Someone brought us a few snacks to have with our aperitivi.

 By Italian standards, Verbanella is not considered truly a restaurant, even though they do have a not small at all menu.
 But they do not have a chef, per se, and foods offered are simple to prepare.
 This is not to say that it is not good.
 It is... but just to be clear and to make this distinction.
 They are known as a bar and jazz club, and they are famous for serving some of the best cocktails in Stresa.

 So, from outside, we can see the band playing inside, through the all-glass walls.
 In addition, the doors and windows are opened, really connecting the inside and out.
 We find that the music is a better decibel for conversation from out here.